 How does Loyola University Digital Skills Bootcamp compare to Pathrise?

 Loyola University Digital Skills Bootcamp offers online courses to help people launch a new career in digital marketing.
 Their curriculum caters to beginners and most students have no marketing background.
 On the other hand, fellows in the Pathrise program should already have at least some background in their chosen field so they get the most out of our technical interview curriculum.

 Pathrise is a career accelerator that helps students and professionals land their dream job in tech.
 Our mentors have already helped 1,000+ people land great jobs by working with fellows at each phase of the job search, including optimizing resumes and LinkedIn profiles, building portfolios, preparing for technical and behavioral interviews, salary negotiation, and much more.
 On average, fellows in our program land a job in just 3-5 months.

 Our schedule is flexible.
 There are only 2-4 hours of sessions per week and fellows can schedule 1-on-1s as needed.
-We also offer a 9% income share agreement, so fellows only pay after they land a great tech job.
+We also offer an income share agreement, so fellows only pay after they land a great tech job.
 The curriculum is tailored to the needs of each individual fellow.

 Pathrise optimizes the job search through 1-on-1 mentoring.
 With our tips and guidance, fellows see their interview scores double and their response rates triple.
 If you are interested in working with any of our mentors to land your dream job faster, join Pathrise.